Erikascaltrito/On_Demand_Slicing/README.md

 ## Project Description

 We created a basic layout of an entire floor in the DICAM building in Trento.
 It includes 8 rooms: 2 offices on the north side, 2 on the east side, 2 on the west side, a conference room, and an IT services office.
-Those rooms are basically our slices, all with different services.
+These offices are our slices, all with different services.

-- Slice 1: h5, h6
+- Slice 1 (h5, h6): Offices on the north side that offer specific services to the university, like administrative support or academic advice.

-- Slice 2: h3, h4
+- Slice 2 (h3, h4): It's the conference room, where important meetings, conferences, workshops, and training sessions happen.

-- Slice 3: h9, h10
+- Slice 3 (h9, h10): Offices on the east side offering specialized services, like research resources or advanced technical support.

-- Slice 4: h7, h8
+- Slice 4 (h7, h8): Offices on the west side providing services like student support.

-- Slice 5: h1, h2 ➝ this slice is always active, with the exception of the hacker mode.
+- Slice 5 (h1, h2): It's the IT services department responsible for managing and supporting all the university's computer and technology resources, such as networks, systems, applications, and digital services.
+This slice is always active except during hacker mode.

 <br><img src="https://github.com/Erikascaltrito/On_Demand_Slicing/blob/42b61aaf5cbb420cac25ff4b6c7ebffad6af1df6/Slicing_scenarios/Mappa_Mesiano_completa.jpeg" width="100%" height="100%"><br>

 ### How it works